Imanuelle-glitch/alx-system_engineering-devops/0x00-shell_basics/README.md

-copy and paste html files
+moving all files beginning with an uppercase letter